magicasaservice/vue-equipment/packages/plugins/MagicMenu/index.md

       items: [
         {
           label: 'trigger',
-          description: 'Override the interactions that activate the trigger.'
+          description: 'Override the interactions that activate the remote.'
         },
         {
           label: 'Interaction[]',